pskgokul/project-help/readme.md

 * 10% __Organization.__ Get full points here by
 	* Separate and organize sections and subsections appropriately.
 	* Include a table of contents
-	* References and URL refs. in an appropriate location.
+	* References and URL references in an appropriate location.

 ## References